latteyen/English-Test/src/slides/01-intro.md

 ---

 > Question 3.
-Name one sport which you # dislike ?
+Name one sport which you dislike?
 > <cite>1 Point</cite>

 ---